-CHAPTER OUTLINE WITH POWERPOINT SCRIPT
+CHAPTER OUTLINE

-Choice and Opportunity Cost
+I. Choice and Opportunity Cost (Slide 3)

-Opportunity Cost: The value of the best alternative that is forgone.
-Because of scarcity, whenever people make a choice, another opportunity is forgone.

-Opportunity Cost Is Subjective: Only the individual making the choice can identify the most attractive alternative.
-Calculating opportunity cost requires time, information, and the assumption that people rationally choose the most valued alternative.

-Sunk Cost and Choice

-- Sunk cost: A cost that has already been incurred and cannot be recovered. - Economic decision makers should ignore sunk costs and consider only those costs that are affected by the choice.
+- A. Opportunity Cost: The value of the best alternative that is forgone.
+Because of scarcity, whenever people make a choice, another opportunity is forgone. - CaseStudy): The Opportunity Cost of College (Slide 4) - B. Opportunity Cost Is Subjective (Slide 5): Only the individual making the choice can identify the most attractive alternative.
+Calculating opportunity cost requires time, information, and the assumption that people rationally choose the most valued alternative. - C. Sunk Cost and Choice (Slide 6) - Sunk cost: A cost that has already been incurred and cannot be recovered. - Economic decision makers should ignore sunk costs and consider only those costs that are affected by the choice.

-Comparative Advantage, Specialization, and Exchange USE POWERPOINT SLIDES 5-6 FOR THE FOLLOWING SECTION
+II.
+Comparative Advantage, Specialization, and Exchange

-The law of comparative advantage: The individual, firm, region or country with the lower opportunity cost of producing a particular output should specialize in producing that output.

-- Absolute advantage: The ability to produce a product with fewer resources than other producers require. - Comparative advantage: The ability to produce a product at a lower opportunity cost than other producers face.
-Resources are allocated most efficiently when production and trade conform to the law of comparative advantage.
+- A. The Law of Comparative Advantage (Slide 7): The individual, firm, region or country with the lower opportunity cost of producing a particular output should specialize in producing that output. - B. Absolute advantage versus Comparative advantage: (Slide 8) - Absolute advantage: The ability to produce a product with fewer resources than other producers require. - Comparative advantage: The ability to produce a product at a lower opportunity cost than other producers face.
+Resources are allocated most efficiently when production and trade conform to the law of comparative advantage. - Absolute advantage focuses on who uses the fewest resources and Comparative advantage focuses on what else those resources could produce.

-Specialization and Exchange
+C. Specialization and Exchange (Slide 9)

-- Barter: A system of exchange in which products are traded directly for other products. - Money: A medium of exchange in economies with extensive specialization.
+- Barter: A system of exchange in which products are traded directly for other products. - Money: A medium of exchange in economies with extensive specialization